bob-Github-2020/TG_Rate_95CI/README.md

        you may try "py -m pip install module-name"

 ## It may take a while installing the Latest SSA on your Windows system
-       First, install "git" on your Windows computer, https://git-scm.com/downloads Second, Use the git Bash window, run the following commands:
+First, install "git" on your Windows computer, https://git-scm.com/downloads

+Second, Use the git Bash window, run the following commands:

           git clone https://github.com/johannfaouzi/pyts.git
           cd pyts
           pip install .

 if the system report "can not find the module pyts", you may try to do the following in the CMD window:

-          cd pyts   (You need to get into this folder, e.g., c:\users\gwang\pyts)
+          cd pyts
           py -m pip install .